 RDA Logan and Redlands congratulates the winners of the 2021 Logan Business Distinction Awards.

-Pictured below: Practical Aquaponics, recipients of the Education, Employment and Training Award, this year proudly sponsored by the RDA Logan and Redlands.
+Pictured right: Practical Aquaponics, recipients of the Education, Employment and Training Award, this year proudly sponsored by the RDA Logan and Redlands.

 Photo credit: Logan Business Distinction Awards.